There are 100 properties in Banchory

 Banchory is an attractive town situated on the north bank of the River Dee, within easy reach of Aberdeen city centre which is fewer than 20 miles away.
-The journey from Banchory to Aberdeen by car is around 35 minutes.
+It is the gateway to Royal Deeside, and the journey from Banchory to Aberdeen by car is around 35 minutes.
 Banchory’s population numbers around 7,500.

 Homes in Banchory range from traditional cottages to semi-detached and detached properties.
 Banchory is also home to a number of large family homes as well as more modern semi-detached and detached properties which lie in quiet cul-de-sacs and are perfect for young families.

 - Distance from Aberdeen